redhat-plumbers-in-action/devel-freezer/README.md

 Array of tag names and/or regular expressions describing freezing tag scheme (e.g. `^(v\d*)-rc\d$` for tags like `v251-rc1`, `v252-rc2`, etc.).
 Multiple freezing schemes are supported.

 * requirements: `required`

+### `labels.allow` keyword

+Array of labels that marks Pull Request as allowed to be merged during development freeze.
+If the label is not present, the Pull Request will be marked with freezing message when other conditions are met.

 ### `feedback.frozen-state` keyword